-According to the BLS, the employment of agricultural and food science technicians is estimated to increase by 5% between 2014 and 2024, which is average.
-The BLS also reports that the mean annual salary of agriculture and food scientist technicians was $39,000 per year in May 2015.
+According to the BLS, the employment of agricultural and food science technicians is estimated to increase as fast as the average between 2018 and 2028.
+The BLS also reports that the mean annual salary of agriculture and food scientist technicians was $44,170 per year in May 2018.

 By studying the chemical makeup of plants, biochemists focus on biotechnology work in labs.
 They analyze the way plants grow, reproduce and metabolize when faced with various combinations of chemicals and compositions.
-Biochemists and biophysicists are expected to see an 8% increase in employment between 2014 and 2024 and earn a mean annual salary of $93,390 according to data from May 2015 as reported by the U.S. Bureau of Labor Statistics (BLS).
+Biochemists and biophysicists are expected to see an increase as fast as the average in employment between 2018 and 2028 and earn a mean annual salary of $105,940 according to data from May 2018 as reported by the U.S. Bureau of Labor Statistics (BLS).

 Students interested in agricultural management typically work on a farm or ranch.
 A bachelor's degree is recommended to make a career in this field, though work experience and on-the-job training provide essential skills.
 Agricultural managers are concerned with the factors that affect crop growth and livestock management.
-The BLS reports that job growth for agricultural managers is expected to decline by 2% between 2014 and 2024.
-The mean annual wage in May 2015 was $69,880.
+The BLS reports that job growth for agricultural managers is expected to slightly decline between 2018 and 2028.
+The mean annual wage in May 2018 was $79,940.

 Degree Requirements for Plant Biology Careers